jaxcore/bumblebee-hotword-node/README.md

 ### Audio Data

-Bumblebee records audio from the microphone in 16bit/16khz PCM format and emits a stream of "data" events so the audio can be processed by other systems (such as [DeepSpeech](https://github.com/jaxcore/deepspeech-plugin)):
+Bumblebee Hotword records audio from the microphone in 16bit/16khz PCM format and emits a stream of "data" events so the audio can be processed by other systems (such as [DeepSpeech](https://github.com/jaxcore/deepspeech-plugin)):

 ```
 bumblebee.on('data', function(data) {